 The ostrich is a very different kind of bird.
 This large bird is covered with feathers, but it doesn't fly.
 It runs!
 Ostriches stand and run on two long, powerful legs.
-When they're chased, ostriches can run over of 70 kilometers per hour (43 mph).
+When they're chased, ostriches can run over 70 kilometers per hour (43 miles per hour).
 That's as fast as a car on a city street.
 And if they can't run away, they use their strong legs to deliver a mighty kick!

-Think-Pair-Share: What did you learn about the ostrich?
-Listen in and select student(s) to share out or revoice students' comments yourself.
-Allow students to add on and/or ask questions.
 Eagles are big, strong birds.
 They can fly high and far.
 They can also dive very fast to catch dinner.
 This eagle has sharp, curved claws.
 These claws are good for grabbing and carrying small animals.
 It also has a big, sharp beak shaped like a hook.
 The eagle uses its beak to kill and eat the animals it catches.